aaronabramov/k9/README.md

 harder and harder to test things and keep tests readable.

 This crate is aiming to solve two issues:
-- Provide better output when test fails
+- Provide better output when a test fails
 - Provide a set of assertion macros for non trivial testing use cases.

 For example, when testing that two srtucts are equal using `assert_eq!` macro the output does not provide a lot of help